axel-springer-kugawana/gsl-seo-geo-consumer/samples/ssot-pattern/README.md

 * Self service aspect of it: Consumers can decide to get the state of the world without requiring the producer team to scale accordingly.
 Here we are offloading some aspects related to the capacity planning and scaling to S3.

-In this Consumers leverage "step functions distributed map" feature that allows to process the S3 bucket items in parallel.
+In this solution Consumers leverage "step functions distributed map" feature that allows to process the S3 bucket items in parallel.
 Making the re-init part a fast operation with a very low cost (At the time of writing, reading 1.377.000 classifieds takes an average of 10 minutes)